decaporg/decap-cms/website/site/content/docs/custom-widgets.md

 ---
 # Custom Widgets

 The NetlifyCMS exposes a `window.CMS` global object that you can use to register custom widgets, previews, and editor plugins.
+The same object is also the default export if you import Netify CMS as an npm module.
 The available widget extension methods are:

 * **registerWidget:** lets you register a custom widget.
 * **registerEditorComponent:** lets you add a block component to the Markdown editor.